 You can also choose something you’re already pretty good at, but still trying to improve even more.

 Let’s look at some example answers and this will start to make more sense…

-“I’m working on improving in some project management and organizational tools and technologies right now.
-As I take on more and more management in my career, I’ve realized if I become an expert in project management software, and programs like Excel, it will make me and my team even more productive.
+“I’m working on improving my skills with some project management and organizational tools and technologies right now like ___ and ___.
+As I take on more and more management in my career, I’ve realized if I become an expert in project management software, it will make me and my team even more productive.
 So I’m trying to go from ‘good’ to ‘great’ in these areas.”